 Mitochondria - The Powerhouse of the Cell

-You may have heard mitochondria associated with the moniker, “the powerhouse of the cell”.
-How did they earn that nickname?
+You may have heard mitochondria associated with the phrase “powerhouse of the cell.”
+Where did that come from?

 Mitochondria are the miniature power stations or factories in each and every cell in your body.
 A typical living human cell contains anywhere from hundreds to thousands of mitochondria.

-Much in the same way as your digestive system, mitochondria are like small digestive systems in your cell, turning food into energy.
+Mitochondria are like microscopic digestive systems in your cells, turning food into energy.
 Sugars, fats, and amino acids from proteins that we eat are converted into energy through the mitochondria.
 They are so effective at this that they generate an estimated 90% of the energy that our cells need.

-Mitochondria look like little beans in your cell.
+Mitochondria look like little beans in your cells.
 They are made of two membranes: the outer membrane and the inner membrane.

 The outer membrane acts as a wall, covering the entirety of the organelle.